whosonfirst/whosonfirst-cookbook/how_to/setting_up_pip_service.md

 After navigating to the `go-whosonfirst-pgis` repository, follow the README file to index all of the whosonfirst-data record into postgres.

-This will create the database that we will load the whosonfirst-data into:
+This will setup postgis and create the database that we will load the whosonfirst-data into:

 ```
+createuser -P whosonfirst
+createdb -O whosonfirst whosonfirst
 psql -c "CREATE EXTENSION postgis; CREATE EXTENSION postgis_topology;" whosonfirst
 psql -c "CREATE TABLE whosonfirst (id BIGINT PRIMARY KEY,parent_id BIGINT,placetype_id BIGINT,is_superseded SMALLINT,is_deprecated SMALLINT,meta JSON, geom_hash CHAR(32), lastmod CHAR(25), geom GEOGRAPHY(MULTIPOLYGON, 4326), centroid GEOGRAPHY(POINT, 4326))" whosonfirst
 psql -c "GRANT ALL ON TABLE whosonfirst TO whosonfirst" whosonfirst